2 Ways to Cook Cross Rib Steak So It's Tender and Juicy

 Image Credit: Sergey Nazarov/iStock/GettyImages

-Cross rib steak, also called Boston cut or chuck arm roast, can be cooked in a variety of ways and you can use a grill, the stove or the oven, according to the Cattlemen's Beef Board and National Cattlemen's Beef Association.
+Cross rib steak, also called Boston cut or chuck arm roast, can be cooked in a variety of ways and you can use the stove or the oven, according to the Cattlemen's Beef Board and National Cattlemen's Beef Association.

 Advertisement